Janko-dev/neurevo/README.md

 # Nevo
-Genetic algorithm with neural networks
+Genetic algorithm that uses neural networks for the agents